Q: Do you do events other than weddings?

 Q: How do you handle large photos with family?

 A: Technically, I have a big ladder and I take multiple shots of each group to help negate blinks and awkward facial expressions.
 But it also helps to have a large, friendly voice, big gestures, concise words, some humor and to work quickly.
+It also helps to work with an appointed family member to organize family members.

 Q: How did you get into this field?